philosophicalbuilder/FoodBlog/README.md

-# Culinary Delights - Cooking Blog
+# Val's Delights - Cooking Blog

 A beautiful, modern cooking blog built with Next.js, React, and Tailwind CSS.
 This project features a responsive design, stunning visuals, and an intuitive user experience for food enthusiasts and home cooks.